zuxel-hlad/Food/README.md

-This project about healthy food.
+This project is about healthy food.
 Responsive in progress.
 Technologies used: HTML, SCSS,BEM, Flex-Box, JS ES6, JSON.server.